 Building upon a legacy of innovation and leadership in the carbon market, The Climate Trust accelerates the pace of carbon mitigation through conservation ﬁnance.
-We value air, water and soil through the development, purchase and sale of qualiﬁed oﬀsets and a relentless investment in people and projects with environmental purpose.
+We value air, water and soil through the financing, development and sale of qualiﬁed oﬀsets and a relentless investment in people and projects with environmental purpose.

 The Climate Trust is proud to play a role in meeting our national climate goals, especially through new and emerging sectors with a strong opportunity for impact.